You're one step closer to unlocking our suite of comprehensive and robust tools.

 Produced by the Knowledge Center, expert training from S&P Global Market Intelligence

-REIT School™: Analyst Training in Real Estate Investment Trusts provides a comprehensive introduction to the sector through lectures, group discussions and case studies led by a diverse slate of active practitioners, with a unique opportunity to network with attendees from across the spectrum of REITs and REIT finance.
+REIT School™: Analyst Training in Real Estate Investment Trusts will give you a comprehensive introduction to the sector through lectures, group discussions and case studies led by a diverse slate of active practitioners, with a unique opportunity to network with attendees from across the spectrum of REITs and REIT finance.

 Learn how to access individual company data on Market Intelligence Web, including standardized financial data, property information, capital markets activity, pricing and total returns and M&A activity.

-Create and analyze a peer list in Market Intelligence Office based on each REIT's primary property type, market cap, credit quality, financial performance and other metrics.
+Create and analyze a peer list in Market Intelligence Office based on each REIT's primary property type, market cap, financial performance and other metrics.

 Property Data Analysis